Table of contents

 }

-Physical availability of places for reservation can be requested eigther by providing preferences on place properties or by reuesting the available places for a graphical seat display to select individual seats.
-The request for seats to be displayed graphically can reqquest the places for one or a selection of reservation offers.
+Physical availability of places for reservation can be requested either by providing preferences on place properties or by requesting the available places for a graphical seat display to select individual seats.
+The request for seats to be displayed graphically can request the places for one or a selection of reservation offers.
 In case the request is for multiple reservation offers the client application must implement the switch of the offers based on selected places.

 Partial Reservation

-A proprietary implemnetation is included in the specification where the split is indicated only in the reservation lateron using the splitSection data in the ReservedPlace object.
+A proprietary implementation is included in the specification where the split is indicated only in the reservation later on using the splitSection data in the ReservedPlace object.
 A provider is allowed to use the splitSection only in case the client has allowed this by sending a ProductTag SPLITT_RESERVATION in the offer request.

 Getting Coach Layouts